claytonkb/sbc/README.md

 04_stochastic_complement.circ
 -----------------------------

-This file introduces one of simplest SBC operations: complement.
+This file introduces one of the simplest SBC operations: complement.
 The complement of a stochastic bitstream is created by passing it through a NOT-gate.
 In the file, there are four displays:

     [VAR]       [VAR']